Muted

 • MISSED APPOINTMENTS

-In May 2025 over 160 appointments were missed.
-Missed appointments and late cancellations cost the NHS £150 each.
-Cancelling your appointment in advance helps us to offer the appointment to another patient in need.
+In June 2025 146 appointments were missed.
+Each missed appointment costs the NHS £150 approx. Cancelling your appointment in advance helps us to offer the appointment to another patient in need.
 Please call us to cancel your appointment if you know you are no longer able to attend.
 Thank you

 Unhealthy relationships